-Witnesses Bradley Harris and Lesley Quick discuss how DEC supports our low-income customers and describe new program proposals that will provide additional support and resources to address their needs.
-For example, the Company's Payment Navigator program provides tailored recommendations to assist struggling customers in becoming current on payments and provides longer-term guidance for how to ease their electric energy burden, e.g., by connecting customers to assistance funding, referring
+Witnesses Bradley Harris and Lesley Quick discuss how DEP supports our low-income customers and describe new program proposals that will provide additional support and resources to address their needs.
+For example, the Company's Navigator tailored Payment program provides recommendations to assist struggling customers in becoming current on payments and provides longer-term guidance for how to ease their electric energy burden, e.g., by connecting customers to assistance funding, referring customers to DSM/EE options, or enrolling them in programs like Budget Billing.
+The proposed Customer Assistance Program will directly benefit lowincome customers by reducing their monthly electric energy burden through a bill discount.
+The Tariffed On-Bill Program offers customers an option to finance EE investments.